-As many of you know, I’m spending this week in lovely Branson, Missouri with my entire family at a family reunion.
+A few years ago, my family spent a week together in lovely Branson, Missouri for a family reunion.
 We had 34 people at the Fall Village Resort, and the adults were outnumbered by the children by four.
 (I won’t make you do a math word problem – we had 15 adults and 19 grandchildren.)
 I LOVE traveling with grandchildren because there is this wonderful event called naptime!
 I even participated myself!

 I wonder, sometimes, if my family has just totally accepted my odd ways at this point.
 How many other moms or grandmas politely ask strangers questions about ghosts?
 Well, this one does.